linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 01 The value of the financial system.md

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-05/ace49a30-8fe7-4f5f-a9f2-8797893f186a/72a6d5b843d93ef39dea5cae466ddc9e3e77cf3ad4f99c392bdb3305a1bcbf8d.jpg)

-# Robert Cookson
+### Robert Cookson

-The up-to- $\$ 20.5$ bn initial public offering of AIG's prized Asian business is the talk of the town in Hong Kong, but alongside that juggernaut there are dozens of other companies flocking to list in the city.
+The up-to-\$20.5 bn initial public offering of AIG's prized Asian business is the talk of the town in Hong Kong, but alongside that juggernaut there are dozens of other companies flocking to list in the city.

 So great is the wave of listings that Hong Kong is on track for the second year in a row to eclipse its rivals Shanghai, London, and New York as the world's biggest centre for IPOs.